EvanKrall/timerefs/README.md

 The goal of this project is to compare different time and frequency references.

+### Turns out someone beat me to the punch

+So I've procrastinated on actually starting this project for 7 years or so, and someone actually went and built it: https://github.com/jp3141/60Hz

 ## But first, a brief essay on time and frequency.

 ### Time reference